clojure-finance/datajure-website/content/md/posts/2023-09-02-clojask-backend.md

 Clojask is an open-source library for parallel computing of larger-than-memory datasets developed at HKU Business School.

 Clojask relies on Onyx for parallel computing.
-In Dature, we set the number of workers to 8, which does not support manual modification by users.
+In Datajure, we set the number of workers to 8, which does not support manual modification by users.

 Unlike other backends that return modified datasets, Clojask's API will make modifications directly on the original dataset.
 In order to simplify the code logic, we always manually return the reference of the original data set when writing internal functions.